shayandavoodii/CepstralCoefficients.jl/README.md

 ## Example

 A sequence of time series is required to test the implementation.
 In this case, the following assets are used: `["MSFT", "AAPL", "GOOG", "AMZN", "FB", "TSLA", "NVDA", "INTC", "CSCO", "ADBE"]`.
 In this example, the first 5 cepstral coefficients are calculated.
-The lag of $AR$ process is set to be `3`.
+The lag of the $AR$ process is set to be `3`.

 ### Fetch data